TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ## 9  1      9    1
     ## 10 5     10    1

-1. Derive the posterior distribution of *λ*.
+b.
+Derive the posterior distribution of *λ*.

 The result is again a Gamma distribution with updated parameters *a*<sub>*n*</sub> = *a*<sub>0</sub> + *n**ȳ* and
 *b*<sub>*n*</sub> = *b*<sub>0</sub> + *n*

-1. Plot the prior and the posterior for hyperparameters *a*<sub>0</sub> = 1 and *b*<sub>0</sub> = 1.
+c.
+Plot the prior and the posterior for hyperparameters
+    *a*<sub>0</sub> = 1 and *b*<sub>0</sub> = 1.

 Prior distribution: 𝒢(1, 1)